JustAnotherBitt/Trojan/README.md

 - Persistent connection attempts to the attacker's server.
 - Remote command execution.
 - Multi-threaded execution to handle commands asynchronously.
-- Low detectability by antivirus software when run
+- Low detectability by antivirus software when run.

 ## Usage
 1. Modify the IP (and, optionally, the port) of the code as needed.